VirajShinkar007/VirajShinkar007/README.md

   A full-stack web app for managing hospital operations, patients, appointments, and billing.

 - 📺 **YouTube Clone**
-  React-based clone using YouTube API with video search, view, and playback functionalities.
+  React-based project that mimics YouTube functionality using the YouTube API.

 - 📝 **Post Manager App**
-  A state-managed React app using context and reducer to handle blog-style posts.
+  Blog-style React app using Context and Reducer for smooth state management.

 ---